redsheep/AngoraEditor/README.md

 #Tutorial
-the demo is under the workspace directory. a tutorial video is public in http://youtu.be/g6fHNZv5QD4
+the demo is under the workspace directory. a tutorial video is public in http://youtu.be/g6fHNZv5QD4 a tutorial of tilemap is public in http://youtu.be/Des4gUJCw2Q

 #requirement
 * **Python:** The server is running with bottlepy.
 Make sure python is installed in your computer.